DavidValin/ai-talk/README.md

 * `ttalk` Starts the program

-Say 'hey, man' to start recording.
+Say 'hey, listen' to start recording.
 It will stop on 2 second silence.
 This audio will be transcribed to text and prompted to ollama via `ask`.
 See ttalk.sh for details and customizations.